dusty-nv/jetson-containers/README.md

 * [`l4t-pytorch`](https://ngc.nvidia.com/catalog/containers/nvidia:l4t-pytorch)
 * [`l4t-tensorflow`](https://ngc.nvidia.com/catalog/containers/nvidia:l4t-tensorflow)

-Included in this repo are the Dockerfiles and scripts used to build the containers above.
+Included in this repo are the Dockerfiles and scripts used to build the above containers.

 ## Building the Containers